Book your world-class zip line canopy tour through the old-growth Hemlock forests of the New River Gorge, West Virginia.

 What to Bring

 Closed-toed secure footwear is required.
 Dress for the weather: In spring and fall, bring wool or polypropylene jackets and a windbreaker.
 For cold and wet weather, bring a jacket or polypropylene, pile fleece and a windbreaker.
 Avoid loose clothing and store loose items at our facility before your trip.
 Sunglasses, sunscreen and a camel-back water pack are recommended.
 We supply gloves for braking.
+In winter, dress as though you were going skiing.

 Where to Meet